Raarup Adventures

 Picture

-Congaree National Park has over 20 miles of hiking trails, and we've gathered the information you need to know for each one!
-Our favorite was the Boardwalk Loop Trail - and if you only have time for one hike we highly recommend this one!
+Congaree National Park has over 20 miles of hiking trails, but our personal favorite was the Boardwalk Loop Trail - and if you only have time for one hike we highly recommend this one!
+It's super easy, flat, and it's where we saw all our wildlife, plus it's only a 2.6 mile loop.
+We've listed other options below :

 • Fork Swamp Trail - 0.6 mile moderate hike that follows the Bates Old River